-The remuneration committee, which consists of Messrs.
-Allan, Druskin and Smith, assists the board of directors in determining executive officer compensation.
+The remuneration committee, which currently consists of Messr.
+Allan, Messr.
+Druskin, Ms. Hollister (as of her appointment, effective October 31, 2022) and Messr.
+Smith, assists the board of directors in determining executive officer compensation.
 Mr. Allan serves as chairman of the committee.
 Under SEC and New York Stock Exchange rules, there are heightened independence standards for members of the remuneration committee, including a prohibition against the receipt of any compensation from us other than standard board member fees.
 Although foreign private issuers are not required to meet this heightened standard with respect to all members, we have determined that all members meet this heightened standard.